laravel-streams/streams.dev/docs/configuration.md

 - **Intro:** Introduce the idea in one sentance.
 - **Explaination:** An elevator pitch that signals the reader to continue or not (keep looking for relavant page).
+    - Config files for the Streams platform are located in `config/streams/`.
+They are PHP files named by area of responsibility.
 - **Sections/Features:** Separate sections/sub-sections (h2s/h3s) consistently.
 This will build the ToC.
-    - Streams Core
+    - Publishing
-        - Application Basics
+    - Addons
-    - Streams UI
+    - Images
-    - Streams API
+    - System
 - **Next Steps:** Next actions to take that are intentional versus simply additional reading.
 - **Code Examples:** Code examples and snippets.
 - **Insights:** Tips, post scriptum, creative links.